FixedEffects/FixedEffectModels.jl/README.md

 ## Partial out

 `partial_out` returns the residuals of a set of variables after regressing them on a set of regressors.
-Models are estimated on only the rows where *none* of the dependent variables is missing.
-The result is a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.
+MThe result is a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.
-The syntax is similar to `reg` - just with multiple `lhs`.
-With the option `add_mean = true`, the mean of the initial variable mean is added to the residuals.
+The syntax is similar to `reg` - just with multiple `lhs`. odels are estimated on only the rows where *none* of the dependent variables is missing.
+With the option `add_mean = true`, the mean of the initial variable is added to the residuals.